Do you dread packing school lunch? I sure do.

 It’s the fastest, easiest sandwich to pack and one that is sure to please but it’s definitely not the healthiest option.
 For starters, most brands of peanut butter have added sugars, vegetable oils and other nasty ingredients you can’t even pronounce.
 Likewise, jelly and fruit preserves have loads of added sugar.

 To upgrade PB&J, swap white bread for whole grain bread and pick a peanut butter that only contains peanuts and some salt.
-I like Smucker’s Creamy Natural Peanut Butter.
+I like Justin’s Classic Peanut Butter.
 Instead of Jelly, add slices of your kid’s favorite fruit.

 3. Fake Fruit